Copy Files Java and Edit Metadata with GroupDocs.Metadata for Maven Projects

 - Document Versioning: Manage file versions by copying updated content over existing files and editing document properties like version numbers.

-- Batch Processing: Apply metadata changes across multiple files in a directory, such as updating copyright years for all documents.
+- Batch Processing: Apply batch edit metadata across multiple files in a directory, such as updating copyright years for all documents.

 Performance Considerations